 - BILL POZZI

 “Anybody home?”
-Right from very threshold of our bungalow reached us a hoarse voice of an elderly gentleman.
+Right from the very threshold of our bungalow reached us a hoarse voice of an elderly gentleman.
 The voice woke us up at high noon of our first day amid date palms of the settlement outside Saddam’s palace, somewhere at the outskirts of Baghdad.

 “Hi, guys,” this musical greeting that followed sounded a whit warmer.